skydreamer1/artbase/README.md

 # ARM Templates for automated deployments

-This is a suggested ARM Templates repository.
+This is our suggested ARM Templates repository.

 </li><a href="https://github.com/Azure/azure-quickstart-templates">Azure Quickstart Templates</a> is a public repository for many template examples.</li>
 <br>